dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_enrollment_analytics-->

 The enrollment analytics API lets you access aggregated event data and query *enrollments with their event data* captured in DHIS2.
 This resource lets you retrieve data for a program based on program stages and data elements - in addition to tracked entity attributes.
 When querying event data for a specific programstages within each enrollment, the data element values for each program stage will be returned as one row in the response from the api.
-If querying a data element in a program stage that is repeatable, the newest data element value will be used for that data element in the api reponse.
+If querying a data element in a program stage that is repeatable, the newest data element value will be used for that data element in the api response.

 ### Dimensions and items